WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Get-AzDoRepo.md

 ```

 ### -PAT
-PAT to authentice with the organization
+PAT to authenticate with the organization

 ```yaml
 Type: String